stableagents/stableagents/stable_desktop_projects/calculator/README.md

-# Scientific Calculator
+# calculator

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+its a modern calculator with multiple colors and a modern desktop icon

 ## Framework
 Built with customtkinter